PIX3LFLUX/MeshroomDFM/README.md

   1352748929 2032756097
   ```

+  * Each number in the imagePairs file represents the unique _viewId_ of an image
+  * Starting with the first image in the first row, this image should be matched against all following images in the same row
-  * The image ID in the first column is to be matched against all following image IDs
+  * The first image in the second row should be matched against all following images in the second row, etc.

 </details>

 <details>
-  <summary>matches Example</summary>
+  <summary>matches.txt Example</summary>

   ```
   270452153 552276230